-P ersonal Not es:

-Α. Considering these prepare , plan and practice topics, how would you rate your overall ability or capacity for handling a crisis ?
+Α. Considering these prepare, plan and plan ractice topics, how would you rate y our overa II ability or capacity for handling a crisis?
 (Circle your response.)

-Excellent Very Good Good Weak Poor Very Poor
+Excellent Very Very Good Weak Poor Very Good Pool

-What are sor acticing for a o • concerns or q uestions abou t preparing, p planning and
+B. What are some of your concerns or questions about preparing, planning and practicing for a crisis?

-2)

-3)

-4)

-- C. NOW is the time to set up a plan of action for preparing, planning and practicing. - 1) First of all, go back over these suggested activities and select FIVE that you would like to try out.
+C. NOW is the time to set up a plan of action for preparing, planning and practicing.

+- First, go back over these suggested activities and select FIVE that you would like to try out.
 Choose activities that will be the most helpful in moving you forward in your preparations.
 (Also consider the "fun factor" for children.)
 You may want to prioritize your choices. - Keep your budget in mind.
-Prepping does not have to be expensive!

-- 2) Put these top choices "on the calendar."
+Prepping does not have to be expensive! - 2) Next, put these top choices "on the calendar."
 Discuss with your family what dates would work best.
 It is recommended that you schedule at least one significant activity per month.
-Begin as soon as you can, and try to include all family members at some level.
+Begin as soon as you can and try to include all family members at some level.
 The goal is to build awareness and competence. - 3) Plan a short time for debriefing together after your experiences.
 Discuss questions such as: What did you learn?
 What did you like the best/least in this activity?
 If we did this again, what would we need to do differently? - Remember, you are prepping for crisis or emergency situations. - What can you share with others about preparing?
 What can you teach others?